anthonyharrison/lib4sbom/README.md

 `pip install -U -r requirements.txt`

-The tool requires Python 3 (3.7+).
+The tool requires a recent version of Python 3 (3.9+).
 It is recommended to use a virtual python environment especially if you are using different versions of python. `virtualenv` is a tool for setting up virtual python environments which allows you to have all the dependencies for the tool set up in a single environment, or have different environments set up for testing using different versions of Python.